daveredfern/daveredfern/content/_posts/2020-07-11-simplicity.md

 tags: [Inspiration, Design, Thought, Management]
 ---

-In Interview with Business Week, Apple Steve Jobs said the following:
+In Interview with Business Week, Steve Jobs said the following:

 > Simple can be harder than complex: you have to work hard to get your thinking clean to make it simple.
 But it's worth it in the end because once you get there, you can move mountains.